Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Background

-However, RNNs with simple output distributions often struggle to capture highly variable and structured sequential data (e.g., multimodal behaviors) \cite{Zhan19}.
-Recent work in sequential generative models addressed this issue by injecting stochastic latent variables into the model and optimizing using amortized variational inference to learn the latent variables \cite{Chung15,Fraccaro16,Goyal17} (see Section \ref{sec:related}).
-Among these methods, a variational RNN (VRNN) \cite{Chung15} has been widely used in base models for multi-agent trajectories \cite{Yeh19,Zhan19}.
-Note that our VRNN-based approach is also compatible with other sequential generative models.
-A VRNN is essentially a variational autoencoder (VAE) conditioned on the hidden state of an RNN and is trained by maximizing the (sequential) evidence lower-bound (ELBO): where $z$ is a stochastic latent variable.
-The first term is the reconstruction term and $p_{\theta}(a_t \mid z_{\leq t}, a_{<t})$ is generative model.
+However, RNNs with simple output distributions often struggle to capture highly variable and structured sequential data (e.g., multimodal behaviors) \citep{Zhan19}.
+Recent work in sequential generative models addressed this issue by injecting stochastic latent variables into the model and optimization using amortized variational inference to learn the latent variables (see, e.g., \cite{Chung15,Fraccaro16,Goyal17}); see Section~\ref{sec:related}.
+Among these methods, a variational RNN (VRNN) \citep{Chung15} has been widely used in base models for multi-agent trajectories \citep{Yeh19,Zhan19} with unknown governing equations (see Section~\ref{ssec:overview}).
+Note that our VRNN-based approach is compatible with other sequential generative models.
+A VRNN is essentially a variational autoencoder (VAE) \citep{Kingma14} conditioned on the hidden state of an RNN and is trained by maximization of the (sequential) evidence lower bound (ELBO): where $z$ is a stochastic latent variable.
+The first term is the reconstruction term and $p_{\theta}(a_t \mid z_{\leq t}, a_{<t})$ is the generative model.
 The second term is the Kullback-Leibler (KL) divergence between the approximate posterior or inference model $q_{\phi}(z_t \mid a_{\leq t}, z_{<t})$ and the prior $p_{\theta}(z_t \mid a_{<t}, z_{<t})$.
-Eq. (\ref{eq:vrnn_elbo}) can be interpreted as the ELBO of VAE summed over each timestep $t$.
-For further details, see Appendix \ref{app:sequential}.
+Eq.~(\ref{eq:vrnn_elbo}) can be interpreted as the ELBO of a VAE summed over each timestep $t$ (see also Appendix~C).